widgetplatform/widget-oa-react/README.md

-# Widget OA React
+# Widget OpenAI Assistants - React

-A React component for easily adding a Widget OA to your website.
+A React component for easily adding a Widget for OpenAI Assistants from WidgetPlatform.com to your website.

+See github.com/widgetplatform/widget-oa for source code of widget and widgetplatform.com for more information about this.

 ## Features